isomerpages/moe-sped-itptoolkit/_pcp-in-transition-planning/The Individual Transition Plan/About the ITP.md

 successful transition to post-school.</p>
 <p></p>
 <p>An ITP is developed for the student after the <a href="https://staging.d3j5q81zdtd1vn.amplifyapp.com/example-folder/fem-overview/" rel="noopener noreferrer nofollow" target="_blank">Family Envisioning Meeting (FEM)</a> is
-conducted when the student is 15 years of age.&nbsp;The information garnered from FEM forms the foundation of the student's ITP.
+conducted when the student is 15 years old.&nbsp;The information garnered from FEM forms the foundation of the student's ITP.
 This plan translates the understanding gained from the FEM into actionable strategies that empowers the student to achieve their desired outcomes.</p>